Attio vs Apollo: Key Differences Explained

 Attio and Apollo solve different problems.
 Attio is a CRM built around relationship intelligence.
-Apollo is a sales platform built around a large B2B database and outbound execution.
+Apollo is a sales platform built around a large B2B contact database and outbound execution.
 Choosing between them depends on where your team's biggest gap is.

 The real questions you should ask: